Business loan - L&T Finance

 • Skill training and technology support

-MSME Business Loans in 59 Minutes
+8. MSME Business Loans in 59 Minutes

 • Loan amount: ₹ 1 Lakh to ₹ 5 Crore

-• Integration: GST, ITR, and bank data
+• Integration: GST, ITR, and bank-statement verification

-• Lenders: Partnered Public Sector Banks and NBFCs
+• Lenders: Partner public-sector banks and NBFCs

-Udyogini Scheme for Women Entrepreneurs
+9. Udyogini Scheme for Women Entrepreneurs

 The Udyogini Scheme empowers women by offering financial support and subsidies.